Gender Pay Gap Report

 The Fawcett Society, which campaigns for equality, say that caring responsibilities can play a big part.
 Women often care for small children or elderly relatives.
 This means that women are more likely to work in part-time roles, which are often lower paid or have fewer opportunities for progression.

 Another important factor is a divided labour market.
 Women are sadly still more likely to work in lower paid jobs.
-Women currently make up 62% of those earning less than the Living Wage.

 Men also tend to take up a greater proportion of the most senior jobs in a company, which are higher paid.